My Sinus Story

 They require a medical prescription and can be very effective in eradicating phlegm produced by a bacterial sinus infection

-OTC remedies
+OTC remedies for phlegm

 When buying OTC remedies for phlegm I would keep this in mind :